akrzemi1/__sandbox__/papers/ccs_roles.md

 ### More...

-One can imagine more such "intentions".
-For instance assertion costs can be finer grained than just *Default* and *Audit*.
+One can imagine more such "hints".
+For instance, assertion costs can be finer grained than just *Default* and *Audit*.
 One could imagine three cost categories:

 * Where assertion overhead is negligible compared to the containing function.
 * Where assertion overhead is simialr to the function overhead (program slowdown by factor 2).